OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Remove-ItemProperty.md

 ### None

-This cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES

+Windows PowerShell includes the following aliases for `Remove-ItemProperty`:

+- `rp`

 In the PowerShell Registry provider, registry values are considered to be properties of a registry key or subkey.
 You can use the **ItemProperty** cmdlets to manage these values.

 `Remove-ItemProperty` is designed to work with the data exposed by any provider.
 To list the providers available in your session, type `Get-PSProvider`.
-For more information, see about_Providers.
+For more information, see [about_Providers](../Microsoft.PowerShell.Core/About/about_Providers.md).

 ## RELATED LINKS